SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Every year we try hard to encourage people to come, and people do 'commit' in theory.
 But it always looks like people lack the push to actually show up.
-We have had seniors take up voluntary adjing slots using an excel sheet before, but people would often forget, or not feel obligated enough to write their name themselves.
+We've had seniors take up voluntary adjing slots using an excel sheet before, but people would often either forget or not feel obligated enough to write their name themselves.

 I don't know if this is due to the bystander effect caused by there always being someone already conducting the session.
 But even if there already is someone, **more seniors are always needed.**
 - The person who 'conducts' the session usually ends up judging, which can tire them out.
 Taking over their judging shifts and letting them speak gives them a chance to refresh.
 - My conversation with Akshat Saxena taught me that pro-ams are one of the most crucial ways to fast-track debate progress.
-Because matter sessions aren't enough if both participants don't actively work on the same case together.
+Matter sessions aren't enough without actively working on the same case together.
 Pro-ams help juniors understand what the right debate habits are.
 - Case prep with a senior you've teamed up with by itself is an incredible learning experience, and a very cool fascinating experience for the juniors that I've spoken to.
 ![enter image description here](https://i.ibb.co/CsvVJk5s/Screenshot-2025-09-06-170630.png)
 - Having too many seniors is always better than having too few seniors.
 In the worst case if you have a debate room full of juniors, and 2 extra seniors, these seniors can always at least guide the case prep of the juniors and cheer them on, even if they don't speak themselves.